-(4) In the event of under-subscription in the Employee Reservation Portion the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
-Further, an Eligible Employee Bidding in the Employee Reservation Portion can also Bid in the Net Offer and such Bids will not be treated as multiple Bids subject to applicable limits.
-The undersubscribed portion, if any, in the Employee Reservation Portion shall be added back to the Net Offer.
-In case of undersubscription in the Net Offer, spill-over to the extent of such under-subscription shall be permitted from the Employee Reservation Portion.
+(4) In the event of under-subscription in the Employee Reservation Portion the unsubscribed portion was required to be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
+Further, an Eligible Employee Bidding in the Employee Reservation Portion could also Bid in the Net Offer and such Bids were not treated as multiple Bids subject to applicable limits.
+The undersubscribed portion, if any, in the Employee Reservation Portion was required to be added back to the Net Offer.
+In case of undersubscription in the Net Offer, spill-over to the extent of such under-subscription was required to permitted from the Employee Reservation Portion.